-Wetlands that may be affected by project activities will be characterized according to their location, size, type (wetland class and form), species composition and ecological function (Canadian Wetland Classification System (National Wetlands Working Group [NWWG] 1997)).
-Efforts should focus on describing the wetlands with the greatest potential to be affected, (i.e. within the project footprint).
-An overview of the key plant communities and animals that rely on wetlands will be presented.
+Wetlands that may be affected by project activities will be characterized according to their location, size, type (wetland class and form), species composition and ecological function (Canadian Wetland Classification System, National Wetlands Working Group [NWWG] 1997).
+Efforts should focus on describing the wetlands with the greatest potential to be affected, including those within the project footprint.
 An overview of the key plant communities and animals that rely on wetlands will be presented.